highchair/artinruins-com/_property/rufus-waterman-house-pvd.md

 ### Current Events

 This proposal for a 5-story, 28-unit apartment building received Master Plan Approval on September 19, 2023.
-Construction fencing appeared in August 2026, so, demolition seems imminent.
+Construction fencing appeared in August 2026 and demolition occurred in early September.

 ### History